 Private sector development is being boosted by funding from Farnworth Future High Streets Fund, The Towns Fund, GM Brownfield Land Fund, the Levelling Up Fund.

 There is always something on the burner as we look to secure funding to support the council’s priorities and the Borough’s Vision for the future, read on to find out more about live and ongoing bids.

-Bolton will receive £13.3m from the Future High Street fund for the transformation of Farnworth Town Centre into a vibrant, high quality place to live, work and visit.
+Bolton has receive £13.3m from the Future High Street fund for the transformation of Farnworth Town Centre into a vibrant, high quality place to live, work and visit.

 Bolton has bid for and been awarded £10.73m for five sites.
-Delivery of enabling works has begun, accelerating the delivery of 610 new homes in
+Delivery of enabling works has begun, across various town centre site including Church Wharf.

 £5m funding has been made available through the GM Mayor’s Cycling and Walking Challenge Fund as part of the ‘Safe Streets Save Lives’ campaign.
-Bolton’s proposals are being developed but will include measures to facilitate walking and cycling into the town centre.
+Bolton’s proposals include measures to facilitate walking and cycling into the town centre.

 In addition, GM’s £28m proposed Beeline cycle network includes four schemes in Bolton which will transform cycle routes across the city region over the next ten years.

 Find out more on Safer Streets.